Skip to content

 For obvious reasons (relatively new and bucks tradition), this employee experience model has not taken off across businesses worldwide.
 Every customer of ours that uses this model of putting the learner first has seen the results for themselves.
 An employee experience that focuses on and empowers your team yields incredible results for your business.

-Employee engagement vs. employee experience
+Employee engagement versus employee experience

 Understanding the difference between employee engagement and employee experience might sound like it is blurred lines.
 The truth is, employee engagement is all about how engaged the employee is with their job.
 This also refers to their productivity and how focussed they are while at work.